 Audit Report/ Item Number Committee Recommendation Vote 1(A) Maintain CJP's present unicameral structure.
-13-0 1(B) Maintain the present hearing panel/special master protocols.
-13-0 1(C) Authorize CJP to impose such remedial actions as education, training, mentoring and/or monitoring, in conjunction with other discipline.
-11-0 abstain 2 Increase CJP funding.
-13-0 3 Raise CJP's profile by coordinated actions, e.g. , creating a PIO or Ombudsperson position, proactive outreach to civic and citizen organizations, the press, etc. The legislature should fully fund, via the Judicial Council of California, Self-Help Centers in every courthouse to increase their responsibility to include directing people to the appropriate entity for the filing of complaints.
-12-0 4 Maintain the heightened post-Audit attention to investigative strategies and management reviews.
-13-0 5 Maintain the post-Audit creation and role of the Investigations Manager.
-13-0 6 Maintain the protocol of annual review and recommendations by CJP Legal Advisor of selected investigations.
-13-0 7 Continue to inquire into possible patterns of misconduct when investigating complaints about single incidents.
-13-0 8 Continue the post-Audit annual review, categorizing and tracking of complaints, alert for indications of bias that may only be apparent in cumulative context.
-13-0 9 Continue to consider relevant prior complaints when evaluating new complaints of similar misconduct by the same judge.
-13-0
+14-0 1(B) Maintain the present hearing panel/special master protocols.
+14-0 1(C) Authorize CJP to impose such remedial actions as education, training, mentoring and/or monitoring, in conjunction with other discipline.
+14-0 2 Increase CJP funding to at least \$8.2 million, comparable to NY.
+14-0 3 Raise CJP's profile by coordinated actions, e.g. , creating a PIO or Ombudsperson position, proactive outreach to civic and citizen organizations, the press, etc. The legislature should fully fund, via the Judicial Council of California, Self-Help Centers in every courthouse to increase their responsibility to include directing people to the appropriate entity for the filing of complaints.
+14-0 4 Maintain the heightened post-Audit attention to investigative strategies and management reviews.
+14-0 5 Maintain the post-Audit creation and role of the Investigations Manager.
+14-0 6 Maintain the protocol of annual review and recommendations by CJP Legal Advisor of selected investigations.
+14-0 7 Continue to inquire into possible patterns of misconduct when investigating complaints about single incidents.
+14-0 8 Continue the post-Audit annual review, categorizing and tracking of complaints, alert for indications of bias that may only be apparent in cumulative context.
+14-0 9 Continue to consider relevant prior complaints when evaluating new complaints of similar misconduct by the same judge.
+14-0

 10, 11, 12, 13 Continue public outreach such as biennial public meetings to review rules and policies; create PIO/Ombudsperson position (see item 3 above); publish periodic newsletters; produce press kits, explore public service ads; maintain post-Audit website improvements and further enhance it graphically.
-13-0 14 Maintain CJP's present office in San Francisco but increase funding to promote more travel for in-person interviews, on-site visits, court observations, etc., to facilitate more comprehensive investigations.
-Note: A proposal to create a second CJP office in southern California was defeated by vote of 3-8.
-11-0 15 Continue regular reports and interactions with the Legislature.
-13-0 16 Eliminate Statute of Limitations as to judicial misconduct.
-Note: Eliminating the SOL (i) superseded a prior vote of 10-0 to "toll" the existing SOL when investigation is authorized and (ii) obviated a vote to set a uniform SOL at a given number of years, .e.g. for acts committed 18 or 20 years ago rather than 6 years before the start of a judge's current term.
-6-4 17 A proposal to change the standard of proof required to find misconduct and discipline a judge - from the present clear and convincing to preponderance of the evidence failed by tie vote.
-6-6 18 The present range of disciplinary actions should be maintained.
-Legislature should consider adding suspension as a final discipline CJP may impose.
+14-0 14 Maintain CJP's present office in San Francisco but increase funding to promote more travel for in-person interviews, on-site visits, court observations, etc., to facilitate more comprehensive investigations.
+14-0 Note: A corollary proposal to create a second CJP office in southern California was supported only by Ms. Burton and Mr. Tembeckjian.
+15 Continue regular reports and interactions with the Legislature.
+14-0 16 There should be a uniform Statute of Limitations (SOL) of 15 years for all judges as to judicial misconduct; the SOL should be tolled when the Commission authorizes investigation of a particular complaint; and there should be no SOL for conduct that would presently constitute a felony or for any conduct involving moral turpitude.
+14-0 17 The standard of proof required to find misconduct and discipline a judge should remain clear and convincing and should not be changed to preponderance of the evidence .
+9-5 1 18 The present range of disciplinary actions should be maintained.
 CJP's authority to refer matters to other agencies should be broad, and CJP should include referral numbers in annual reports.
 CJP should be authorized to provide confidential, non-disciplinary written comment in the nature of "best-practice" recommendations aimed at averting future misconduct.
-10-1 as to suspension 11-0 as to all else 19 CJP should continue its practice of considering stipulated dispositions wherever appropriate and possible.
-11-0 20 Discovery obligations should remain limited to situations in which a judge has been formally charged by CJP with misconduct; it should not be expanded to the investigative stage.
-11-0 21 Statistical tracking for racial, gender or ethnic characteristics would be daunting should be studied but not mandated.
-9-2
+14-0 Legislature should not add suspension as a discipline CJP may impose.
+9-52 19 CJP should continue its practice of considering stipulated dispositions wherever appropriate and possible.
+14-0